TNA001-AI/TNA001-AI.github.io/_pages/about.md

 [**Robotics Senior Design at the University of Detroit Mercy**](https://youtu.be/Mp3_kLw8cQc)

-- Employed an Extended Kalman Filter (EKF) alongside an omnidirectional motion model for state projection and correction using sensor data, including IMU and odometry
+- Designed an assistant robot system to help elderly individuals, combining mobile robots, computer vision, and a robotic manipulator.
+- Modeled the *ReactorX-200* robotic arm and developed an app in *Matlab* to simulate both forward and inverse kinematics of the robotic arm.
+Finally, applied the algorithm to the real robotic arm for verification and used the program to control the arm.
+- Trained dataset using *YOLOv8* and combined it with *Kinect V2* point cloud data to achieve target object localization.
+- Performed camera calibration and hand-eye calibration between the robotic arm and the camera, significantly improving the grasping accuracy.
-- Utilized A* algorithm for global path planning and Timed Elastic Band algorithm for local path planning
+- Implemented navigation functionality using the *A\** algorithm for global path planning and the *DWA* algorithm for local path planning.

 </div>
 </div>